connexcs/docs/docs/customer/customer.md

 ![alt text][customers]

 !!! question "How many customers can I add?"
     You can add unlimited customers, and won't be charged per customer, only on their individual usage.

 ## Customer functions

-From the **Customers** page, you can perform several management operations.
+On the **Customers** page, you can perform several management operations.

 **:material-plus:**: Add new Customers (see [**Create Customers**](https://docs.connexcs.com/customer/customer/#create-customers) below for details.)

 **Bulk Upload**: Upload multiple Customers at the same time, by importing a spreadsheet file (.csv file) into ConnexCS.

-1. Click `Bulk Upload` then `Upload`, find your customer file, and then click **`Open`**.
+1. Click `Bulk Upload`, then `Upload`, find your customer file, and then click **`Open`**.
 2. Right-click on the second row and select **Start Row** to indicate the first line of data (the first row is typically column headers).
 3. Right-click on each column to **Map Columns** to appropriate fields.
-4. Once you set all fields as required, then click **Upload to Server**.
+4. Once you have filled out all of the required fields, click **Upload to Server**.

 !!! note "Before uploading the .csv file, please ensure that it does not contain any exponential or scientific notations.<br>The inclusion of the notations will result in errors."

 **Bulk Edit**: Select multiple customers, then click **Bulk Edit** to modify fields such as Channels, Status, Flow Speed (CPS), Portal Access, and Country.

-**Refresh**: Refresh the page, helpful when making edits or looking at real-time changes.
+**Refresh**: Refreshing the page, helpful when making edits or looking at real-time changes.
 This page is built as a web app, so some information will update automatically.

 **Delete**: Delete multiple customers at a time.

-**?**: Link to documentation of the current page.
+**?**: Link to the documentation of the current page.

-**Send**: ConnexCS comes with Email and SMS included for your customers.
+**Send**: ConnexCS includes email and SMS support for your customers.

 1. Select multiple customers using the tickbox selector on the left side of each row.
 (Customers aren't visible to each other in the sent message.)
 2. Click on "Send" at the top right then choose email or SMS.
 3. Fill in the Subject line and body details and send.
    + Emails are sent FROM the email address populated in Setup > Settings, and TO every email address listed in Contacts for each customer.
    + SMS is sent to the Mobile number of each Contact.

 !!! note "Custom Email Servers"
     Change the outbound Email Server and SMS origination number in **Setup :material-menu-right: Settings**.

 **Active**: Filter customer(s) based on account status.
 Results on the page will automatically arrange themselves according to the filter.